perl11/cperl/STATUS.md

 * fixed the encoding pragma, it is undeprecated.
 * readonly packages can be cloned with threads.
 * security and overlarge data fixes for Storable, YAML not yet.
-* include B-C, Cpanel::JSON::XS, YAML::XS, Devel::NYTProf, Term::ReadKey
+* include B::C (the compiler), Cpanel::JSON::XS, YAML::XS, Devel::NYTProf, Term::ReadKey
 * improved redefined warnings.
 * cperl specific toolchain modules, with support for cperl-only module. versions with a 'c' suffix, and 10x faster JSON and YAML usage. (esp. with cpan).